 - Countries determined not ready for management of donated product at the time of submission of their expression of interest application are welcome to address recommendations made by the review committee and resubmit materials for review prior to the following quarter or after.

 Recommendations for capacity building and health systems strengthening will be provided to all national HIV and AIDS programs which submit an expression of interest.
 Areas of potential collaboration with the New Horizons Collaborative on capacity building and technical assistance will be highlighted and next steps for this collaboration will be detailed.

 Please download and complete the following forms.
 Note that additional materials requested for submission are detailed within the expression of interest application form and must be included as part of a complete packet of materials.
 Note that incomplete submissions may not be considered and/or returned to the submitting entity for completion prior to review.

-Completed materials for review (including ALL requested supporting materials as detailed in the expression of interest form) should be submitted to firstname.lastname@example.org, no later than 21 February 2018, 21 May 2018, 21 August 2018, or 21 November 2018.
+Completed materials for review (including ALL requested supporting materials as detailed in the expression of interest form) should be submitted to firstname.lastname@example.org, no later than 22 February 2019 or 22 May 2019.
 Please include the submitting country name in the subject line of the email as the submitting individuals name, title, and representing office.